Common vs. Preferred Stock Structures and Rights

 When Common Makes Sense

-• Growth orientation: Prioritize capital appreciation over income
+• Growth orientation: Capital appreciation matters more than income

-• Voting matters: Want influence over corporate governance
+• Voting matters: You want influence over corporate governance

-• Liquidity: Common stock typically more liquid than preferred
+• Liquidity: Common stock is almost always more liquid than preferred

-• Tax efficiency: Qualified dividends on common taxed same as preferred; capital gains offer deferral
+• Tax efficiency: Qualified dividends on common are taxed at the same rate as preferred, but capital gains offer deferral advantages

 Tax Treatment